GreatGreven/rock-paper-scissor-api/README.md

 ## How to play the game

 #### Step 1 - Creating a game
 Start by creating a game.
-To create a game you'll need to send a HTTP POST request to `/api/games` with a name in a request body.
+To create a game the user needs to send a HTTP POST request to `/api/games` with a name in a request body.
 ###### Example Request Body
 ```json